FStarLang/PoP-in-FStar/book/pulse/pulse_ch2.rst

 ..........................

-A Pulse program is checked one stateful operation at a time, "pushing through" the ``vprop`` assertions starting with the precondition, until the end of function's body.
-The inferred ``vprop`` at the exit of a function must match the annotated postcondition.
+A Pulse program is checked one stateful operation at a time, "pushing through" the ``slprop`` assertions starting with the precondition, until the end of function's body.
+The inferred ``slprop`` at the exit of a function must match the annotated postcondition.
 Along the way, the Pulse checker will make several calls to the SMT solver to prove that, say, ``pts_to x (v + v)`` is equal to ``pts_to x (2 * v)``.